-I am a Ph.D. student in the Computer Science department at UNC-Chapel Hill, where I work with Prof. Henry Fuchs on novel Near-Eye Display technologies.
+I am a Senior Researcher at Samsung Think Tank Team.
+Before this, I was a Ph.D. student in the Department of Computer Science at UNC-Chapel Hill, where I worked with Prof. Henry Fuchs on novel Near-Eye Display technologies.
+I was a visiting student at Stanford University between September 2018 and January 2019 where I worked with Prof. Gordon Wetzstein.
 I received my B.Tech. in Electrical Engineering (minor in Computer Science) from IIT Gandhinagar, India, in 2012 and my M.S. in Computer Science from UNC-Chapel Hill in 2016.
-In 2012-13, I was an Associate Engineer at Ricoh Innovations, Bangalore, India, where I worked on computational imaging and image recognition by compressed sensing.
+In 2012-13, I was an Associate Engineer at Ricoh Innovations, Bangalore, India.
 I have interned at Microsoft Research and NVIDIA Research.

 Email: kishore AT cs.unc.edu

 Varifocal Occlusion-Capable Optical See-through Augmented Reality Display based on Focus-tunable Optics